Weddings

 My “Ideal Client”

 I find the couples who most appreciate my work love authenticity and artistry.
-They’re less concerned about every photo being the perfect shot than they are about the feeling of the day and it being captured with creativity; getting in on the action, and taking a step back to take in the whole scene; hitting the big, exciting, key frame moments as much as the subtle in between glimpses when no one else is looking.
+They’re less concerned about every photo being the perfect shot than they are about the feeling of the day and it being captured with creativity; getting in on the action as well as taking a step back to take in the whole scene; hitting the big, exciting, keyframe moments as much as the subtle in between glimpses when no one else is looking.
 They love my attention to detail, the way I incorporate the visual elements of a setting, emphasize candids, and how I can reveal to them parts of the day they never even noticed or didn’t get to see.
 Their guests love that I have a warm demeanor and blend into the mood of the party.
 I’m often asked by guests where I know the couple from; thinking I’m an old friend.

-I’ll say it again, whatever your aesthetic, overall budget, ethnicity, cultural traditions, gender identity, age, shape, or ability/health, EVERYONE is an Ideal Client.
-Be kind, care deeply about your partner, surround yourself with people you love, and invest in whatever makes you happy and is right for you.
+I’ll say it again, whatever your aesthetic, overall budget, ethnicity, cultural traditions, gender identity, age, shape, or ability/health, EVERYONE can be an Ideal Client.
+Be kind, care deeply about your partner, surround yourself with people you love.
+Invest in whatever makes you happy and is right for you.
 Live it up and I’m on board.

 I Want your Wedding and Your Photos to Feel Like You